-You need to deal with monthly household expenses, personal spendings, and investment needs for the future.
+You need to deal with monthly household expenses, personal spending, and investment needs for the future.
 And all of this involves money.
-You need to pay for non discretionary expenses while staying in a balanced financial position.
+You need to pay for non-discretionary expenses while staying in a balanced financial position.

 If you can manage your money properly then you can easily overcome financial problems.
 And also achieving future financial goals will be easy.

-Whether you’re a teenager, college student, or a couple who want to satisfy their household expenses.
-These tips are applicable to all of you.
+Whether you’re a teenager, a college student, or a couple who wants to satisfy their household expenses.
+These tips apply to all of you.

 So let’s dive right in.